Water Production Plant Operator

 TRAINING, CERTIFICATIONS, AND EXPERIENCE:

-Must be a High School graduate or have a G.E.D. and a Class “C” Florida Water Treatment Plant Operators License.
+Must be a High School graduate or have a G.E.D. and a Class “A”, “B” or “C” Florida Water Treatment Plant Operators License.
 A trainee may be considered for this position depending on the applicant pool.

 Must possess a valid Florida Drivers License.
 Ability to operate a motor vehicle.
 Required to work shift work, overtime, weekends, holidays and On-Call.
 This position is to be considered an “essential personnel” and is required to report to duty for emergency situations such as floods, hurricanes, tornadoes, sinkholes, water/sewer breaks and other crises to provide for public safety.
 Every New Port Richey employee is required to fill out a Disaster Response Survey and is subject to being required to report to work during a declared disaster.